-Using Lemma 3.1 we can prove the following theorem regarding the FAR protocol.
+Using Lemma 4.1 we can prove the following theorem regarding the FAR protocol.

-THEOREM 3.1.
-In a connected network, FAR guarantees that all delivery zone nodes will receive the mobicast message if the initial delivery zone contains the source node.
+THEOREM 4.1.
+In a connected network, FAR guarantees that all delivery zone nodes will receive the mobicast message (but not necessarily on time) if the initial delivery zone contains the source node.

 Proof: We prove the theorem by contradiction.
 Let B be a delivery zone node that missed the packet.
-Being a delivery zone node, B must be located inside the integral delivery zone (the union of all delivery zone areas over the packet's lifetime), as shown in Fig. 7 in which the long dashed rectangle represents the integral delivery zone.
+Being a delivery zone node, B must be located inside the integral delivery zone (the union of all delivery zone areas over the packet's lifetime), as shown in Fig. 10 in which the long dashed rectangle represents the integral delivery zone.
 Let A be the source node.
-Let $X_1, X_2, ..., X_k$ be the set intersection points between the line segment $\overline{AB}$ and the graph edges, in order from A to B.
+Let $X_1, X_2, ..., X_k$ be the set of intersection points between the line segment \overline{AB} and the communication graph edges, in order from A to B.